Cheat sheet / FAQ for TLM

 method.

-Choose Option 1 if you want to:
+Choose Option 1 to:

-Choose Option 2 if you want to:
+Choose Option 2 to:

 - Use TLM for improved LLM responses (via say the ‘best’ quality preset).